 Grand Rapids Comic-Con Car Show

-The following vehicles will be displayed at the Grand Rapids Comic-Con in the vending area of the DeVos Place on October 21-23.
-Patrons may pose with each car and have a professional photographer shoot their picture with it for only $5.
-Pictures will be downloaded daily to Facebook where you may obtain the photo and use as you see fit.
-All proceeds will go the charities mention by each car:
+The following vehicles will be displayed at the Grand Rapids Comic-Con in the vending area at the DeVos Place on November 12-14.
+Each car owner may charge for photographs with their vehicle using your own camera, and proceeds will go the charities mentioned by each car.